One tool I have been using since first stumbling upon them 5+ years ago is Clicky – Web Analytics (formally GetClicky).

 The downloads section is a pretty neat feature of Clicky that doesn’t require any additional set up on top of installing the tracking code.

 Using this tab, we are able to see just how many downloads each image or document gets from our visitors.
 So if you are sharing a document, say a Google Doc on how you find domain names, you can see how many times this has been downloaded by your users.

 It’s nice to see when people are actually using the tools and documents you are providing.

 The Clicky help file has this covered if you need to track additional elements.

-This is one feature of Clicky I have not used before but is something I want to get set up soon for Cloud Income.
+This is one feature of Clicky I have not used before but is something I want to get set up soon.

 Here is an example of what you would see one you have the video tracking set up.

-Unfortunately it seems that there is no API currently available that provides a simply way to track video statistics.
+Unfortunately, it seems that there is no API currently available that provides a simple way to track video statistics.